Fueling for Your Marathon

 White crust on gear, eyes sting.

-For a first marathon, ~700 mg/h is a solid default.
+For a first marathon at moderate temperatures, ~1,000 mg/h is a solid default.

 Race week (the part nobody talks about)

 Fueling doesn't start at the gun.
-Here's what the week before looks like:
+The week before looks like this:

 7 days out